Striking Protesters on the Freeway With a Motor Vehicle: A Brief Legal Take

 On the one hand, there is a clear precedent for fear when stranded in a car surrounded by hostile communists throwing rocks.
 And the surprized vehicle operator could be attacked before, during, or after a curfew, for example.
 You don't need to think back much further than 1992 and Reginald Denny, understanding the inherent risk of mob justice.
 Modernly, the mainstream news media such as CNN has launched a war to eradicate so-called "white privilege."

-Many of the ideas espoused by ANTIFA and BLM originated, or revived and took root on college campuses.
+Many of the ideas espoused by ANTIFA and BLM originated or revived and took root on college campuses.
 Now many of these triggered students are taking campus popular socialist culture to a freeway near you.
-Still, the debate goes on over which race is more privileged, and whether colleges and universities are justified in cancel culture.
+Still, the debate over which race is more privileged and whether colleges and universities are justified in cancel culture.
 Less than 9% of college staff identify as conservative.
-Many claim they were run off the quadrangle by the use of the same techniques and ideas used by the protesters.
+Many claim they were run off the quadrangle by using the same techniques and ideas used by the protesters.
 These people claim their opponents act like East German Stasi.

 Sometimes these college-aged students and their college professor "minders" will capture sidewalks and streets using bricks and other weapons to wreak chaos and destruction on passing vehicle drivers.
-Anyone who won't submit and literally kiss the boots of the so-called oppressed becomes targeted for a beating, boycott or elimination, in many of these cases.
-Also, peaceful groups like ANTIFA receive specialized training on how to infiltrate and incite violence at peaceful protests.
+Anyone who won't submit and literally kiss the so-called oppressed's boots becomes targeted for a beating, boycott, or elimination, in many of these cases.
+Also, peaceful groups like ANTIFA receive specialized training on infiltrating and incite violence at peaceful protests.

 The Traffic Stop - And the Relationship Between Floyd and the Cop As Bouncers at a Local Club.